 What you need to know about NDAs – Part Two

-This is the second part to Pádraig Walsh’s article, “What you need to know about NDAs”.
+This is the second part of Pádraig Walsh’s article on frequently asked questions about NDAs.
 Catch up on Part One here.

 8. Are there other circumstances where a Founder should consider an NDA or confidentiality protection?